 Staying informed about EMF research efforts by objective, third-party sources is important to Great River Energy.
 We recognize that people who live or work near power lines may have questions about EMF, and we have employees who work near power lines and substations every day.

 Electric and magnetic fields (EMF) are created by anything that conducts electricity, including transmission lines, household appliances and business equipment.
 These fields are strongest closest to their source; the farther away you are from the source the less EMF.
-EMF exposure from transmission lines, which are high in the air and outside the negotiated easement area, is minimal.
-Decades of scientific and medical research, reviewed by science organizations and government agencies, have found no cause/effect evidence of adverse health outcomes from EMF.
+According to the World Health Organization, scientific evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic fields like those from electricity transmission lines.